Easy Avocado Toast Recipe

 Making avocados last longer

 I’ve heard a number of people say that their avocados go bad before they can use them, so I want to share my experience for extending the time for keeping them fresh.
 They are too expensive to go to waste!
+I wrote an article recently talking about how to tell if an avocado is ripe which might also be helpful.

 To save money, I tend to buy my avocados in those little green net bags at Aldi’s.
 You know the ones where you get about 5 avocados at a time.
 They are never fully ripe at that point, so I bring them home and leave them out on the counter for 3-5 days until they get a little softer.
 After that, just put them in the refrigerator drawer to keep for even a couple of weeks.
 It’s that easy!